juliuschou/PracticalMLOpsNoahChapter1-01/README.md

 ### Installing pip

-1. Finally, install python-pip and any required packages with this command:
+-  Finally, install python-pip and any required packages with this command:

-    Copy code

     `sudo yum -y install python-pip`